 Where,

 Cs = Capacitance of the Resistor Inductor Capacitor (RLC) resonant circuit, and Cp = Capacitance of R.L.C resonant circuit (parallel).
-The Network Transfer Immitance expression is a ratio of the frequency ω, and proportional to the product of coupling-coefficients of every bordering resonant-circuits whereas the denominator is comprised of () with the maximum exponent n; the number of resonant-circuits.
-Each coefficient in the polynomials is an exclusive function of the coupling-coefficients and the Q-factors of the resonant-circuits.
-The algebraic expression can be given in the form of Chebyshev polynomial at some values of the coupling-coefficients of the circuits.
-The simultaneous equations for those values have been expressed and derived in by Hong and Lancaster in 1999, for the value of n up to or equal to four.
-So the coupling coefficient k defined by Cohn, 1957 for an unlimited value range.
+The Network Transfer Immitance expression is a ratio of the frequency ω, proportional to the product of coupling coefficients of every bordering resonant-circuits.
+In contrast, the denominator comprises () with the maximum exponent n, the number of resonant circuits.
+Each coefficient in the polynomials is an exclusive function of the resonant circuits' coupling coefficients and the Q-factors.
+The algebraic expression can be given as a Chebyshev polynomial at some values of the coupling coefficients of the circuits.
+The simultaneous equations for those values have been expressed and derived by Hong and Lancaster in 1999 for the value of n up to or equal to four.
+So, the coupling coefficient k is defined by Cohn, 1957 for an unlimited value range.

-The ladder-chain of RLC parallel resonant circuits including capacitive and mutual inductive coupling band-pass network was considered.
-Physical accomplishment/production of such network is much more practical.
-It has also been expressed that the transfer immitance fraction of the supplementary network is not a polynomial(s) of;
+The ladder-chain of RLC parallel resonant circuits, including capacitive and mutual inductive coupling band-pass network, was considered.
+Physical accomplishment/production of such a network is much more practical.
+It has also been expressed that the transfer immittance fraction of the supplementary network is not a polynomial(s) of;

 ( )